What You Need to Know

-- Overexposure to ultraviolet light can drastically affect your eyes, possibly leading to the development of cataracts, macular degeneration, pterygium (or surfer’s eye, an abnormal growth on the white of the eye) and photokeratitis (sunburned eyes).
+- Wearing high-level UVA/UVB protective sunglasses can help shield your eyes from overexposure to ultraviolet light, which is associated with development of cataracts, macular degeneration, pterygium (or surfer’s eye, an abnormal growth on the white of the eye) and photokeratitis (sunburned eyes).

 According to the CDC, injuries from motor vehicle crashes pose the greatest risk of injury to international travelers.

 Visit the Safety While Traveling Abroad page for tips on motor vehicle safety, how to avoid swimming, violence and animal-associated hazards for more information.

 One of the last things you’re thinking about when you’re relaxing on the beach is the possibility of developing skin cancer later in life.
 But how you care for your skin — and your children’s — now may make a big difference down the road.
 Skin cancer is the most common type of cancer in the world, accounting for almost half of cancer cases.

 The best ways to protect your skin during the summer include:

 - Staying out of the sun during the peak hours of 10 a.m. to 2 p.m.